Queensgate Peterborough: History

 Peterborough was designated a new town in 1967 and the Peterborough Development Corporation decided to construct a new purpose-built shopping centre in the heart of the city.
 Planning permission was received in the late summer of 1976 and in November the retailer John Lewis Partnership announced that it had agreed to be the anchor shop in the new development.
-The opening of John Lewis store in Peterborough marked the company's return to the city after an absence of over twenty-five years.
+The opening of a John Lewis store in Peterborough marked the company's return to the city after an absence of over twenty-five years.
 Until 1956, when the two main blocks of the building were completely destroyed by fire, the John Lewis Partnership had a small department store in Peterborough trading under the name of Robert Sayle.
 Originally known as Thompsons, the shop had been renamed following the Partnership's acquisition of Selfridge Provincial Stores in 1940.

-John Lewis announced the permanent closure of the store in April 2021, leaving the centre without its main anchor tenant.
-Today there are still two other anchor tenants such as M&S and Boots (company) which are still open, soon there will be a new anchor for the centre and that will be the much anticipated Empire Cinemas which will open during late 2021 as part of the £60million extension to the mall, this will also include a new food court and several new stores (names yet to be announced).

-In 2005, Hammerson plc acquired a 50% interest in the freehold of Queensgate from Norwich Union Life and Pensions for £156 million.
+In 2005, Hammerson PLC acquired a 50% interest in the freehold of Queensgate from Norwich Union Life and Pensions for £156 million.
 Plans were drawn up for a 646,000 square foot (60,000 m2) mixed-use development adjacent to the existing shopping centre, to be known as the North Westgate Project.
 If completed, the combined scheme would have formed a single 1,450,000 square feet (135,000 m2) shopping center.
 Plans for the development were shelved in the wake of the 2008 recession.

 In 2011, a £20 million revamp to Queensgate was undertaken, which included the clothing retailer Primark taking over several units and an extension to replace the units taken over.
 Changes to the car park removed references to local historical figures (Edith Cavell, Frank Perkins, Henry Royce and John Clare) in favour of a colour-coded system, but these were subsequently reinstated and paired with the new colour system.

-Paten Bridge, which crosses Bourges Boulevard (the A15), links Queensgate to the station quarter, which includes a new full sized Waitrose supermarket with a coffeeshop and restaurant, built on the site of the former Royal Mail sorting office in 2014.
-In 2018 some areas were re-paved and a number of shop fronts were updated.
+In 2014, Paten Bridge, which crosses Bourges Boulevard (the A15), links Queensgate to the station quarter, was built on the site of the former Royal Mail sorting office.
+Later in 2018 some areas were re-paved and a number of shop fronts were updated.
 There has been discussion of covering the entire street with a glass roof, but the plans have not been finalised.